Rights, responsibilities & Student Handbook

 Student ID (SID)

 - All students at LCC receive a free student ID.
-The ID card is issued by the Bookstore
+The ID card is issued in the Admissions

-league sports on the LCC campus.
-It is also used in the Learning Commons and for tutoring
+concerts, and league sports on the LCC campus.
+It is also used in the Learning Commons

-services.
-There are several businesses who offer discounts to college students with
+and for tutoring services.
+There are several businesses who offer discounts to college

-their ID, so keep it with you and don’t be shy to ask about student rates.
+students with their ID, so keep it with you and don’t be shy to ask about student

-- Each quarter you must go to the Entry Center, Cashiering, Registration or Bookstore,
+- Each quarter you must go to the One Stop Center, Cashiering, Registration or Bookstore,

 show your current class schedule, and you will get a new sticker that proves that